-We heal as individuals (and as societies) in the presence of compassionate witness.
-As a therapist, I don’t pathologize your pain and suffering.
-We do whatever we do in an effort to feel better.
-Self-destructive behaviours are usually rooted in a wish to alleviate our suffering.
+We heal as individuals (and as societies) in the loving presence of compassionate witness.
+As a therapist, I don’t pathologize people’s pain and suffering.
+I do not condescend to clients but treat them as equals in a profound investigation of life and the problems of living.
+Most of our behaviours, even destructive and self-destructive ones, are rooted in a desire to alleviate our suffering.
+(Most of us are trying to tell the real story, even if we are acting it out in very complicated ways.)
 It's possible to investigate these behaviours and talk with the destructive parts of ourselves with compassion, curiosity, and even a sense of humour.
-Healthy balance is part of every natural system, including the human one.
+Healthy balance is part of every natural system, including the human body-mind.

-My WriteLife Seminars and Workshops use therapeutic techniques for accessing deep emotion and transforming it into original, rich creative work.
+I occasionally run WriteLife Seminars that use therapeutic techniques for accessing deep emotion and transforming it into original, rich creative language.

 I've been editing books privately for twenty-five years.
 Many of those manuscripts are now books in libraries and stores across Canada.

 I work in the same three genres that I write in, literary fiction, nonfiction and poetry.
 Judy Rebick's beautiful new book Heroes in My Head had its first edit from me as its brilliant author went from activist to literary memoirist under my tutelage at the Humber School for Writers.
 I also work with clients privately.
 If you are looking for a tough, responsive, compassionate editor, please get in touch with me.

 I teach the MFA masters seminar in Creative Nonfiction for the University of Guelph, too, though you need to be enrolled in the MFA program to take the course.

 This fall-winter (2019/2020) I will teach several small private WriteLife Seminars.
 Please let me know if you are interested in joining one of them or inviting me to work with a small group in your community.